rapaktech/express-api/README.md

 **Registered Users:**

-* To view all books available in the bookstore, send a GET request to localhost:8080/books, with a JSON object:
+* To view all books available in the bookstore, send a GET request to localhost:8080/books/:username

-    ``` JSON

-        {
-            "username": "registered user's username (string)"
-        }

-    ```

-* To lend a book, send a GET request to localhost:8080/books?borrow=yes, with a JSON object:
+* To lend a book, send a GET request to localhost:8080/borrow, with a JSON object:

     ``` JSON